dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 ---
 layout: page
-title: Introduction to Mapping with Google Fusion Tables
+title: Intro to Data Mashing and Mapping with Google Fusion Tables
-tagline: How to turn spreadsheet data into interactive maps.
+tagline: How to turn spreadsheets into interactive maps.
 header_image: about-nyu-washingtonsquare.jpg
 ---

-**Note:** *This was meant to be a short tutorial I wrote for the students in my [Data Journalism class](/class), so that they would have a reference for basic data mashing concepts as well as a practical walkthrough of how to use Google Fusion Tables for visualization.*
+**Note:** *This was originally intended to be a short tutorial for students in my [Data Journalism class](/class) that would be both a primer for basic data mashing concepts and a practical walkthrough for the latest iteration of Google Fusion Tables.*

 Here's a **visual summary of this very long tutorial** We will start with this [spreadsheet of New York Health Dept. inspections](https://docs.google.com/a/nyu.edu/spreadsheet/ccc?key=0At3Q3D3lDxXcdGI0VXF1TFRKSjJDVFdxRUlQRVVTMGc&usp=drive_web#gid=0)...